JavaScript var vs let vs const: The Complete Guide for Beginners (2026)

 Mistake #1: Forgetting to initialize

-const age; // Error: Missing initializer in const declaration
+javascriptconst age; // Error: Missing initializer in const declaration age = 25;

 You must assign a value when declaring const.